my life’s work is advancing women and girls.

 Tiffany Dufu is a catalyst-at-large in the world of women’s leadership and the author of Drop the Ball, a memoir and manifesto that shows women how to cultivate the single skill they really need in order to thrive: the ability to let go.
 According to foreword contributor Gloria Steinem, Drop the Ball is “important, path-breaking, intimate and brave.”

-Named to Fast Company’s League of Extraordinary Women, Tiffany is Founder and CEO of The Cru, a peer coaching service for women looking to accelerate their professional and personal growth.
+Named to Fast Company’s League of Extraordinary Women, Tiffany is Founder and CEO of The Cru, a peer coaching platform for women looking to accelerate their professional and personal growth.
 She was a launch team member to Lean In and was Chief Leadership Officer at Levo, one of the fastest growing millennial professional networks.
 Prior to that, Tiffany served as President of The White House Project, as a Major Gifts Officer at Simmons College in Boston, and as Associate Director of Development at Seattle Girls’ School.

 Tiffany serves on the board of Girls Who Code and Simmons College.
 She is a member of Women's Forum New York, Delta Sigma Theta, Sorority, Inc. and is a Lifetime Girl Scouts.
 She lives in New York City with her husband and two children.

 tiffany in the news